codeandcats/jest-helpers/README.md

 ```

 ## Benefits
-- ✅ If you rename your `greeter.test.ts` module, it will automatically update the test description.

 - ✅ If you rename your `Greeter` class, it will automatically update the test description

 - ✅ If you rename your `Greeter.getGreeting` method, you will get a TypeScript error in your test until you update `getGreeting` to match the new name